OpenRailAssociation/osrd-ui/README.md

 which is not a real version and can be easily identified as a development version.

 The version numbers for our releases are solely managed through git tags.
-It implies that when we update a single package, we release all the project together : even if there are no changes between two release (let's say we update ui-icons but nothing else, we would make a release that would publish all packages anyway).
+It implies that when we update a single package, we release all the projects together : even if there are no changes between two releases (let's say we update ui-icons but nothing else, we would make a release that would publish all packages anyway).

 It's the tradeoff we make to keep the project simple and easy to manage, and to avoid the complexity